isomerpages/moe-sls/_teacher-user-guide/Other Useful Information/Glossary of Terms (Updated).md

         <p>Text</p>
       </td>
       <td>
         <p>Rich Text can be added to all components.
-The colour, size, style of the font can be edited to make the lesson look more interesting.</p>
+The colour, size, style of the font can be edited to make the module look more interesting.</p>
       </td>
     </tr>
     <tr>